DefenTheNation/StardewMod-CustomSlayerChallenges/CustomGuildChallenges/README.txt

 By default, kills on the farm do not count toward the challenge goals.
 This mod enables kills for Wilderness Golems on farms because that's the only place they show up.
 If you want all other monster kills to count toward the goals too, change 'false' to 'true' (without the single quotes).

+"DebugMonsterKills"
+Displays each monster kill in the SMAPI console with total kills for that monster.
+Disabled by default.

 "GilNoRewardDialogue"
 This is what Gil says first time you talk to him in the guild and he has no rewards for you.
 You can make him as nice or as mean as you want.